shipshapecode/tether/docs/2-Examples/2-projects_using_tether.md

 ### [Bootstrap 4](http://getbootstrap.com/)

-Tooltip and popovers from Bootstrap 4 are positionned using Tether
+Tooltip and popovers from Bootstrap 4 are positioned using Tether

 ### Your Project Here